 M.S.W. student, Marine veteran, and artist

 Creative Arts for Vets (CAV) aims to support veterans, service members, and military-connected populations of all ages and abilities through the arts and arts-based approaches that promote connectedness and improve mental health and wellbeing.
-Evidence-based research shows that arts-based wellness, equine assisted activities, yoga, and tai chi can improve mindfulness, and reduce negative feelings associated with stress, anxiety, depression, and trauma.
+Evidence-based research shows that arts-based wellness, equine assisted activities, and yoga can improve mindfulness, and reduce negative feelings associated with stress, anxiety, depression, and trauma.
 Creative Arts for Vets collaborates with veterans, service members, military-connected populations, community organizations, and the Indiana Department of Veteran Affairs to develop unique experiences that fit the needs and interests present in specific communities.
 All of our events are free, and we travel anywhere in the state of Indiana and beyond.
 With our events, veterans and service members are always encouraged to bring a plus one—a spouse, a friend, or an adult family member.

 Arts-based wellness is using art as a way to promote self-care and mental health.
 Using art can assist in discovering and developing skills to successfully navigate challenges.
 And art can help in improving social connectedness and interpersonal relationships.
 Potential types of arts-based wellness exercises include mask making, needle felting, kintsugi, and others.
 No experience is required.
 Event duration: 90-120 minutes.